 D-Link and the D-Link logo are trademarks or registered trademarks of D-Link Corporation or its subsidiaries in the United States or other countries.
+Microsoft Windows 2000, Microsoft Windows XP, Microsoft Windows Vista, and Microsoft Windows 7 are registered trademarks of the Microsoft Corporation.
 All other company or product names mentioned herein are trademarks or registered trademarks of their respective companies.

-Copyright © 2007 by D-Link Systems, Inc.
+Copyright © 2009 by D-Link Systems, Inc.